 The typically broad variance of test results makes it difficult to determine whether a system is actually performing acceptably or not.
 It hardly seems worth the rather considerable effort required to execute such a test, but there may be little choice.

 Because of these difficulties, a lot of effort has gone into devising an objective test regime, with several products resulting.
 All involve dedicated gear and techniques, which, while not simple, are quite preferable to subjective tests.

 These objective tests have been demonstrated to produce results comparable to those obtained subjectively in some, but not all, conditions.
 Unfortunately, the worst correlations tend to occur in conditions that produce low scores, exactly where accurate results are most desired.
 In fact, after extensive experience with all the commonly used objective techniques, Mapp has concluded that all are inadequate.

 More Physical Approach

 It gets worse.
 Low intelligibility scores, which indicate serious problems, usually provide little or no information on the nature of these problems.
 Sometimes one or more physical problems are apparent in such cases, but are these really the causes of the poor performance?

 Often, the only way to be sure is to correct the problems and see if that improves the scores.
 Of course, this may be completely impractical, and in fact, there may be multiple problems, some masking others, so that correcting the most obvious might accomplish nothing useful.

 A much more practical approach might be to identify exactly which physical factors adversely affect speech intelligibility, and how, and calibrate physical measurements to subjective effects.

-Bob Thurmond is principal consultant with G. R. Thurmond and Associates of Austin, Texas.
-This paper was originally presented at the 146th Meeting of the Acoustical Society of America, Session 4aAAa.
+At the time this article was published in LSI, Bob Thurmond served as principal consultant with G. R. Thurmond and Associates of Austin, TX.
+Also note that it was originally presented as a paper at the 146th Meeting of the Acoustical Society of America.